 A] A New York attorney may earn credit for attendance at an out-of-state course provided that the course is accredited by the CLE agency of another state or foreign jurisdiction that has been approved by the New York State CLE Board as meeting New York's accreditation standards.
-An out-of-state course accredited by a New York Approved Jurisdiction is eligible for New York CLE credit based on a 50-minute credit hour, and in accordance with the Program Rules and the Regulations and Guidelines.
-The attorney must obtain from the provider documentation of course accreditation by a New York Approved Jurisdiction of the provider documentation of course accreditation by a New York Approved Jurisdiction, a proper certificate of attendance and for nontraditional formats, proof of the provider's independent verification of the attorney's completion of the course.
-Please see section 6 of the Regulations and Guidelines for details.
+An out-of-state course accredited by a New York CLE credit based on a 50-minute credit hour, and in accordance with the Program Rules and the Regulations and Guidelines.
+The attorney must obtain from the provider documentation of course accreditation by a New York Approved Jurisdiction, a proper certificate of attendance and for nontraditional formats, proof of the provider's independent Verification of the attorney's completion of the course.
+Please see Section 6 of the Regulations and Guidelines for details.